Question: In your opinion, which are the best urtext editions with regards to fingering, paper quality, critical commentary, etc.?

 Henle’s new editions of the Mozart piano concertos with orchestral reductions and fingerings by Andras Schiff are outstanding.
 Anyone who’s ever accompanied a concerto knows that most orchestral reductions are totally unpianistic, and sometimes they’re harder to learn than the soloist’s part!
 Schiff made the orchestral reduction beautifully simple, readable and playable.

-For the Beethoven piano sonatas, Barry Cooper's new edition, published by the Associated Board of the Royal Schools of Music in the UK, is without a doubt the best.
-Cooper is also a composer who completed the first movement of Beethoven's 10th Symphony based on the sketches.
+For the Beethoven piano sonatas, Barry Cooper’s new edition, published by the Associated Board of the Royal Schools of Music in the UK, is without a doubt the best.
+Cooper is also a composer who completed the first movement of Beethoven’s 10th Symphony based on the sketches.
 He made thousands of corrections in the piano sonatas.
-The new Wiener Urtext edition is very good—it distinguishes between dots and strokes (which Beethoven insisted on to his publisher yet which is nearly impossible from his manuscripts) and reproduces his pedal instructions accurately (except for the opening of Op.
-111, which no publisher has yet done).
-The new Henle edition, currently in preparation by Norbert Gertsch and Murray Perahia is excellent.
+The new Wiener Urtext edition is very good – it distinguishes between dots and strokes (which Beethoven insisted on to his publisher yet which is nearly impossible from his manuscripts) and reproduces his pedal instructions accurately (except for the opening of Op.
+111, which to my knowledge only Heinrich Schenker and Barry Cooper have done).
+The new Henle edition, currently in preparation by Norbert Gertsch and Murray Perahia, is thus far excellent.

 For Chopin, the new editions, also in preparation, by Swiss musicologist Jean-Jacques Eigeldinger are the best yet; they’re published by Peters.
 The best edition of the Chopin Etudes is by my teacher Paul Badura-Skoda, published by Wiener Urtext; this is the only edition that reprints all important variants among all important sources.